MarieLynneBlock/audio-code-lab/README.md

 - __Csound__: audio DSL, written in C, based on the earlier system called Music 11.

+- __FAUST__: (Functional AUdio STream) a domain-specific purely functional programming language for implementing signal processing algorithms in the form of libraries, audio plug-ins, or standalone applications.

+- __Kyma__: visual programming language with characteristics of both object-oriented and functional programming languages for sound design used by musicians, researchers, and sound designers.
+It programs a multiprocessor DSP by graphically connecting modules.

 - __Max/MSP__: visual programming language for music and multimedia.
 It has been used by composers, performers, software designers, researchers, and artists to create recordings, performances, and installations.

 - __MUSIC-N Languages__: have very similar model behind them to the analogue synthesis model, where unit generators (modules) would be wired together effectively and programmatically into synthesis graphs, which generates sound.